-- The Tribunal orders Canada, as part of the commitment to non-discrimination and substantive equality, to assess the resources required to assist families and/or young adults in identifying supports for needed services for high-needs Jordan's Principle recipients past the age of majority. - The Tribunal orders Canada to fund research through the Institute for Fiscal Studies and Democracy (IFSD), including: - > IFSD assessment regarding the available data on Jordan's Principle requests to inform a future cost assessment of Canada's current implementation of Jordan's Principle and program reform; and - > Upon completion of the Jordan's Principle Data Assessment, the IFSD needs assessment regarding a long-term funding approach for Jordan's Principle, which includes identifying gaps in services and resources available to First Nations children, youth, and families. - The Tribunal orders Canada to implement mandatory cultural competency training and performance commitments for all employees within Indigenous Services Canada.
+- The Tribunal orders Canada, as part of the commitment to non-discrimination and substantive equality, to assess the resources required to assist families and/or young adults in identifying supports for needed services for high-needs Jordan's Principle recipients past the age of majority. - The Tribunal orders Canada to fund research through the Institute for Fiscal Studies and Democracy (IFSD) including: - > An assessment of the available data on Jordan's Principle requests to inform a future cost assessment of Canada's current implementation of Jordan's Principle and reform to its approach; and - > Upon completion of the Jordan's Principle data assessment, the IFSD needs assessment regarding a long-term funding approach for Jordan's Principle, which includes identifying gaps in services and resources available to First Nations children, youth, and families. - The Tribunal orders Canada to implement mandatory cultural competency training and performance commitments for all Indigenous Services Canada employees.
 As well, Canada is ordered to establish an expert advisory committee to develop and oversee the implementation of an evidence-informed work plan to prevent the recurrence of discrimination.